 7. Consider a larger drainage system.

-An interior or exterior drain tile solution is a great solution for the most difficult problems but also a pricey one.
+An interior or exterior drain tile solution is great for the most difficult problems but can be pricey.
 With an estimated cost of around $10k for the outside system and $5,000 for the inside, this may be a last-ditch solution when other less expensive tactics do not work.
 Always hire licensed and insured waterproofing or foundation contractors with good local referrals and get several opinions and estimates.

 Water damage and Virginia homes